MusicConnectionMachine/UnstructuredData/README.md

   - `-t`, `--heuristic-threshold` sets the filter strictness, the higher the stricter.
     Defaults to 3.
 - Option `-M`, `--Monitor` will constantly monitor the queue size.
+- Option `--Delete-queue` will permanently delete the queue.
+This mode can't be combined any other operating mode.
+If multiple modes are selected only `--Delete-queue` will be run.

 The following arguments will only be used when using mode `-P`, `--Process`:
 - `-d`, `--db-location`